 save changes from the editor.
 There is no indication of a problem from the

 save->network action, except that the icon in the upper right still says

 "local", instead of changing to "network".
 The offending file is available at

 the url above.

-#1 Updated by Saurabh Garg almost 15 years ago
+#1 Updated by Saurabh Garg about 15 years ago